hakuxo/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 This website was created as a study guide.
-It contains notes for CSS, JavaScript ,Git, and HTML.
+It was made to contain notes for CSS, JavaScript ,Git, and HTML to study.

 ## Installation